 15. Stack up the firewood

 When you drive through any Scandinavian country, be it Denmark, Sweden or Norway, you will see stacks of wood up against the sides of the houses.
 You’ll also find it inside, ready to be thrown on the fire as the cold creeps in.
-Bringing this feature into your home is a wonderful way to incorporate Nordic design.
+Bringing this feature into your home is a wonderful way to incorporate Nordic cosy living room designs.
 Better yet, you can do it even if you don't have a real log fire.
 Simply stack the wood inside of the old fireplace alcove or build your own storage area instead.

 16. Keep your space clear and clean